xmrbrz/edx-platform/docs/en_us/platform_api/source/authentication.rst

 Registering with Your Open edX Instance
 ***************************************

-To use the edX Platform API with courses on you instance of Open edX, you must register your application with the Open edX server.
+To use the edX Platform API with courses on your instance of Open edX, you must register your application with the Open edX server.
 See the OAuth 2.0 specification for details.